 There are several clinical treatment options if you or someone you care about is living with ASPD.
 Some of the current treatment options include:

-In clinical settings, psychologists and mental health professionals make the distinction between the psychopaths and sociopaths based upon the severity of symptoms and hallmark characteristics.
+In clinical settings, psychologists and mental health professionals make the distinction between psychopaths and sociopaths based on the severity of symptoms and hallmark characteristics.
 In other words, a psychopath exhibits similar symptoms to a sociopath, just more profoundly.

 One of the most clinically relevant ways to make the diagnosis of psychopathy is the Psychopathy Checklist, a clinical scale that offers researchers and clinicians a reliable and valid assessment of psychopathy.
 This measure was inspired, in large part by strong dissatisfaction with how psychopathy was previously defined and measured.